-6.8.
-The Investigating Officer may, where appropriate, send a copy of the Appeal Panel's decision (with or without the reasons given for that decision) to the appellant Member's employer and/or the source(s) of the allegation or report.

-6.9.
-The decision of the Appeal Panel shall be final (subject to any ratification required by the Council in accordance with clause 6.7) and there shall be no further right of appeal.
+- 6.8 The President shall inform the Member and any source of the allegation if there are any changes to the sanctions imposed. - 6.9 The President may, where appropriate, send a copy of the Appeal Panel's decision (with or without the reasons given for that decision) to the appellant Member's employer and/or the source(s) of the allegation or report. - 6.10 The decision of the Appeal Panel shall be final (subject to any ratification required by the Council in accordance with clause 6.7) and there shall be no further right of appeal.

-7. Miscellaneous
+7 MISCELLANEOUS

-7.1.
-The Society may seek legal advice to advise and support the Investigating Officer, President, Disciplinary Panel and/or the Appeal Panel in relation to any alleged Misconduct being investigated in accordance with this Procedure, PROVIDED that prior authorisation is obtained from the Chief Executive for the estimated level of legal fees to be incurred.

-7.2.
-Members shall have the right to view all information held by the Society in respect to any allegation or report in which they are named in accordance with Data Protection law.

-7.3.
-This Procedure may be amended from time to time by resolution of the Council PROVIDED that any disciplinary matter arising under them shall be adjudicated by reference to the Procedure in force at the date of the conduct giving rise to the allegation or report.
+- 7.1 BPS may seek legal advice to advise and support the Investigating Officer, President, Disciplinary Panel and/or the Appeal Panel in relation to any alleged Misconduct being investigated in accordance with this Procedure, PROVIDED that prior authorisation is obtained from the Chief Executive for the estimated level of legal fees to be incurred. - 7.2 If at any stage of an investigation, the President proceeds against the advice given to them, their reasons for doing so must be held in the BPS records. - 7.3 All documentation relating to an investigation must be held in the BPS records in line with retention policy.
+2 years if no sanctions are imposed; indefinitely if sanctions have been imposed and upheld by any appeal. - 7.4 Members may have the right to view all information held by BPS in respect to any allegation or report in which they are named pursuant, and subject to, applicable data protection legislation. - 7.5 This Procedure may be amended from time to time by resolution of the Council PROVIDED that any disciplinary matter arising under them shall be adjudicated by reference to the Procedure in force at the date of the allegation or report raised.